Johneriksson88/wedding/README.md

 ### Lighthouse test ###

 I used the Lightouse test in Google Devtools mainly to ensure the accessibility of the website.
-The performance part could have been improved by changing image sizes.
-Had this been a project for a customer i would take time to improve this, but since this will not be viewed by that many people, i don't think that is that important.

 ![Lighthouse test](https://github.com/Johneriksson88/wedding/blob/main/assets/images/screenshots/lighthouse-test-screenshot.png?raw=true)